chipweinberger/flutter_blue_plus/README.md

 ## Cross-Platform Bluetooth Low Energy

 FlutterBluePlus aims to offer the most from all supported platforms: iOS, macOS, Android.

+Currently FlutterBluePlus only supports the phone as the BLE Central role (most common).

 The code is written to be simple, robust, and incredibly easy to understand.